A cause for celebration: Dinos Aristidou on the verbatim theatre festival created by older LGBTQ+ people

 The New Writing South Celebrating Our Stories festival, taking place across southeast England in 2020, will focus on real stories collected from older LGBTQ people.
 Verbatim theatre, using interviews and conversations and shaping these into performance pieces, will be at the heart of this festival.

 One of the forms of Verbatim theatre that we are planning to use, developed by Aleky Blythe’s company Recorded Delivery, has the ‘real life’ text played to performers through headphones.
 The performers try to precisely deliver the text as spoken by the person whose story it is, as they hear it through the headphones.
 Their focus being on authenticity.
 Performers communicate not only the content of the interviewee’s words, but also their tone, pace, emphasis and hesitations.
 Stories and characters are presented through their patterns of speech as well as their words.
 When we recount real live events, especially challenging, painful or complicated life experiences it is not only what we say but how we say it, that is significant.
+I value 2 things in the medicine: quality and reasonable price.
+At Viagra the ratio of these 2 criteria is excellent.
+The drug is more profitable in cost than other analogs, but at the same time I like its effect more.
+There were no side effects, but potency, like at a young one.
+My wife is trying catch me on receiving stimulants, they’re usually blue, and I’ll take a white pill of generic Viagra.

 For this festival, the performance pieces fashioned out of verbatim interviews, when staged, will give audiences an insight into the lives of the older LGBTQ people this festival will celebrate.
 And we really do want this to be a celebration, a bringing together of stories and experiences that is joyful and authentic.